nginxinc/nginx-wiki/source/modules/drizzle.rst

 Please submit bug reports, wishlists, or patches by

-#. creating a ticket on the `issue tracking interface <http://github.com/openresty/drizzle-nginx-module/issues>`_ provided by GitHub,
+#. creating a ticket on the :github:`issue tracking interface <openresty/drizzle-nginx-module/issues>` provided by GitHub,
-#. or sending an email to the `OpenResty community`_.
+#. or sending an email to the `OpenResty community <drizzle.community_>`_.

 Source Repository
 -----------------

-Available on github at `openresty/drizzle-nginx-module <http://github.com/openresty/drizzle-nginx-module>`_.
+Available on github at :github:`openresty/drizzle-nginx-module <openresty/drizzle-nginx-module>`.

 Test Suite
 ----------

 This module comes with a Perl-driven test suite.
-The `test cases <http://github.com/openresty/drizzle-nginx-module/tree/master/t/>`_ are
-`declarative <http://github.com/openresty/drizzle-nginx-module/blob/master/t/sanity.t>`_ too.
-Thanks to the `Test::Nginx <http://search.cpan.org/perldoc?Test::Nginx>`_ module in the Perl world.
+The :github:`test cases <openresty/drizzle-nginx-module/tree/master/t/>` are :github:`declarative <openresty/drizzle-nginx-module/blob/master/t/sanity.t>` too.
+Thanks to the `Test::Nginx <http://search.cpan.org/perldoc?Test::Nginx>` module in the Perl world.

 To run it on your side: